alexriedel1/Hand-Gesture-Recognition-in-manual-assembly-tasks-using-GCN/README.md

 # Data

-The 21 x-y-z key points from the training and validation data are already provided in this repository.
+In this repository, the skeletal data is already extracted from the video data via MediaPipe Hands in /data/graph_data.
 For demo pruposes, run video2landmark.py that creates key points and their corresponding label from the video and annotation file in data/video_example.

 # Training & Testing